ciupava/fAIr-utilities/README.md

 # hot_fair_utilities ( Utilities for AI Assisted Mapping fAIr )
-Initially lib was developed during Open AI Challenge with [Omdena](https://omdena.com/).
-Learn more about challenge from [here](https://www.hotosm.org/tech-blog/hot-tech-talk-open-ai-challenge/)
+Initial lib was developed during Open AI Challenge with [Omdena](https://omdena.com/).
+Learn more about the challenge at [here](https://www.hotosm.org/tech-blog/hot-tech-talk-open-ai-challenge/)

+## This repo
+This is a fork from the original (and on-going) [HOT](https://www.hotosm.org/) project, created with the aim to analyse its performance and to work on improving it.

 ## `hot_fair_utilities` Installation